AlessioLovato/DRIM_annual_report_latex_template/README.md

-This repository contains a LaTeX template for the annual report of the [**DRIM PhD programme**](https://drim.i-rim.it/en/) (Robotics and Intelligent Machines), designed to closely reproduce the structure and visual style of the official Word document provided by the course office.
+This repository contains a LaTeX template for the annual report of the [**DRIM PhD programme**](https://drim.i-rim.it/en/) (Robotics and Intelligent Machines), designed to closely reproduce the structure and visual style of the official Word document (version 1.2) provided by the course office.

 The template is intended for PhD students who prefer to prepare their report in LaTeX while still delivering a PDF that matches the expected